-- 28A18 (1) In this section "bill" does not include a bill for a canon to alter this Constitution or a bill which deals with or concerns the ritual ceremonial or discipline of this Church. - (2) Subject to subsection (3) in addition to the procedure in section 27 (1), a canon may be made by a bill sent by the Standing Committee to each diocesan synod and if at least 3/4 of the diocesan synods of this Church including all Metropolitan Sees assent to it by ordinance and if all such assents be in force at the same time, the General Secretary shall certify that fact to the Primate in writing, and on that date the canon shall come into force. - (3) A bill for a canon which would impose a financial liability on a diocese may be made in the manner provided by subsection (2) only if all diocesan synods of this Church assent to it by ordinance and such assents are in force at the same time. - (4) A diocesan synod of a diocese may, by ordinance: - (a) delegate its power to assent to a bill under subsection (2) and (3) to the diocesan council of the diocese, and - (b) permit the diocesan council to assent to the bill in exercise of such delegated authority by ordinance or resolution. - (5) An assent to a bill given by a diocesan council by ordinance or resolution pursuant to a delegated authority given under subsection (4) shall be as effectual as if the synod of the diocese had assented to the bill by ordinance. - 29.19 (1) For the purposes of this section - - (a) "Act" means a canon, provisional canon, rule, resolution or statement made by General Synod notwithstanding that the canon, the provisional canon, the rule, the resolution or the statement is or may be in whole or in part void; and - (b) "Proposal" means any proposal that General Synod make a canon or a rule or a statement or that General Synod pass a resolution, being a proposal of which notice has been given to the General Synod in accordance with any requirements applicable thereto (notwithstanding that consideration may or may not have been given to the proposal by General Synod) but does not include an Act. - (2) A reference under this section to the Appellate Tribunal may be made by -
+- (iv) If a subsequent motion that the bill do pass is agreed to by at least twothirds of the members of each of the three houses present it shall be a canon duly passed unless General Synod, immediately before the vote is taken, by a majority of the three houses voting together shall resolve that it shall be a provisional canon only, whereupon the procedure given above shall again be followed. - 28A (1) In this section "bill" does not include a bill for a canon to alter this Constitution or a bill which deals with or concerns the ritual ceremonial or discipline of this Church. - (2) Subject to subsection (3) in addition to the procedure in section 27 (1), a canon may be made by a bill sent by the Standing Committee to each diocesan synod and if at least /4 of the diocesan synods of this Church including all Metropolitan Sees assent to it by ordinance and if all such assents be in force at the same time, the General Secretary shall certify that fact to the Primate in writing, and on that date the canon shall come into force. - (3) A bill for a canon which would impose a financial liability on a diocese may be made in the manner provided by subsection (2) only if all diocesan synods of this Church assent to it by ordinance and such assents are in force at the same time. - (4) A diocesan synod of a diocese may, by ordinance: - (a) delegate its power to assent to a bill under subsection (2) and (3) to the diocesan council of the diocese, and - (b) permit the diocesan council to assent to the bill in exercise of such delegated authority by ordinance or resolution. - (5) An assent to a bill given by a diocesan council by ordinance or resolution pursuant to a delegated authority given under subsection (4) shall be as effectual as if the synod of the diocese had assented to the bill by ordinance. - 29.
+(1) For the purposes of this section - - (a) "Act" means a canon, provisional canon, rule, resolution or statement made by General Synod notwithstanding that the canon, the provisional canon, the rule, the resolution or the statement is or may be in whole or in part void; and

-Inserted by Canon 12, 2010 which came into effect on 1 July 2014.
+&lt;sup>18 Inserted by Canon 12, 2010 which came into effect on 1 July 2014.

-S.29 repealed and a new sec.
+&lt;sup>19 S.29 repealed and a new sec.
 29 inserted by Canon 1, 1987 and Bill 1, 1987 which came into effect on 1 July 1992.